 No one has a sweeter tooth than my mother, so as soon as I clocked the new signage and towering cake models in the window we were in the door and settled on the sofa.
 The decor is not-so-shabby chic with elegant gilt mirrors, candy-floss striped walls and distressed dressers piled high with properly vintage china by Paragon, Royal Winton and others.
 It’s glamorous, and chintzy without bringing you out in a rash.
 I especially love that the china is genuinely vintage – rather than modern-trying-to-be-retro – and everything is in amazingly pristine condition.

-‘Vintage Tea’ calls to us from the Let Them Eat Cake menu, promising finger sandwiches of your choice from the main menu, plus a fruited scone with jam and clotted cream, and a slice of cake – all washed down with a pot of tea.
+‘Vintage Tea’ calls to us from the Marie Antoinette inspired Let Them Eat Cake menu, promising finger sandwiches of your choice from the main menu, plus a fruited scone with jam and clotted cream, and a slice of cake – all washed down with a pot of tea.
 A little disappointingly they’re out of smoked salmon, but it is approaching last orders.
 Instead, I go for egg mayonnaise and rocket, while my mother has Wiltshire ham with whole grain mustard.

 Our tea is true to its name, beautifully presented on a cornflower-strewn vintage cake stand.
 I especially love our heavy basket-weave teapot – with loose leaf tea, naturally.
 The egg mayonnaise is perfect – light, summery and super fresh; the Wiltshire ham flavoursome and off the bone, both sandwiches filled generously and properly satisfying.

-The Vintage Cake House really is a breath of fresh air in Farnham and it’s hard to see how Kiara’s a few doors down can last the course unless it takes a leaf out of their book (good cake – the chocolate ganache ranks among my mother’s top ten best chocolate cakes; deathly atmosphere with unfortunate old people’s home style chairs and off-putting blinds in the window).
+The Vintage Cake House really is a breath of fresh air in Farnham and it’s hard to see how Kiara’s a few doors down can last the course unless it takes a leaf out of their book (good cake – the chocolate ganache ranks among my mother’s top ten best chocolate cakes; deathly atmosphere with unfortunate care home style chairs and off-putting blinds in the window).
 Morello’s is good for Italian specialities (the desserts, homemade quiches and range of hams, salamis and sausages are excellent) but due to size and seating is really more delicatessen than café.
 Eat-in prices can be on the hefty side.

 As well as reasonably priced bespoke wedding cakes and favours (cakes start at £275), The Vintage Cake House can cater for birthdays, hen parties, baby showers and corporate events.